w1r3dup/ctf_writeups/skynet/README.md

 *A recent system malfunction has caused various passwords to be changed.
 All skynet employees are required to change their password after seeing this.*<br>
 *-Miles Dyson*

 Hmm, this is interesting.
 This might mean that we can attempt to brute force the passwords in some way.
-There goes **Miles** again, to further increease the odds that its a username.<br>
+There goes **Miles** again, to further increase the odds that its a username.<br>

 <p>Let's first list the contents of the log files to see if the mean anything to us.</p>